ggxchain/documentation/docs/glossary.md

 ## Runtime

-A state transition function which indicates a valid algorithm for determining the state of the next block given the previous block.
+A state transition function indicates a valid algorithm for determining the state of the next block given the previous block.

 ## Runtime Module